-{\bf Example 3:} Theorem 1 is still valid if the periodicity of $G(t, \cdot)$ is replaced with almost periodicity in $t$ because all we needed in the proof was the convergence rate for $G^0$.
+{\bf Example 3:} Theorem 1 is still valid if the periodicity of $G(\cdot, x)$ is replaced with almost periodicity in $x$ because we needed periodicity in the proof only for the convergence rate for $G^0$.
 In this case one may get weaker error estimates, see \cite{Vu} Example 11.13.
 Indeed, the function $F(x)=\sum_{k=0}^\infty\frac1{(2k+1)^2}\sin\lb \frac x{2k+1}\rb$ is almost periodic.
 By direct computation